Tazewell County Board approves redistricting plan

-In addition to eliminating one ADA non-compliant polling place, the redistricting plan will add a polling site at East Peoria City Hall for Fondulac District 2.
-Tazewell County will require 130 fewer election judges for presidential and gubernatorial elections.
+In addition to eliminating one ADA non-compliant polling place, the plan will add a polling site at the East Peoria City Hall for Fondulac District 2.
+Under the new plan, the county will need 130 fewer election judges for presidential and gubernatorial elections.

 Townships that will be affected by the redistricting are Cincinnati, Delavan, Elm Grove, Fondulac, Groveland, Little Mackinaw, Mackinaw, Morton, Pekin, Sand Prairie, Tremont and Washington.